isomerpages/govtech-im8/_ssp/Generative AI.md

 #### Control Recommendations

 Indicate with a clear message, either at or near the input field, the relevant data classification that may be used with the system.
-For GenAI systems, note that any proposed deviations to this control must be [submitted to and approved by NAIG](https://go.gov.sg/GAIDeviations).

 #### Risk Statement